-The thirteenth edition of the Indian Premium League (IPL) is here now in 2022, and naturally, we are in the midst of the cricket frenzy with players set in action, the religious fans of the game all thrilled and waiting for their favourite matches, and the franchise owners and other businessmen anticipating great returns out of it.
+The 13th edition of the Indian Premium League (IPL) is here now in 2022, and naturally, we are in the midst of the cricket frenzy with players set in action, the religious fans of the game all thrilled and waiting for their favourite matches, and the franchise owners and other businessmen anticipating great returns out of it.
 The Twenty20 Cricket league allows the best cricket players around the world and gives them a chance to showcase their talent.
 The key business plan of the IPL is to invite private companies to buy cricket franchises.

 The franchises are sold at huge prices, so the corporates are largely attracted to invest in various other major components of IPL.
 When it comes to the Indian Premium League auctions, teams spend crore of rupees just to get the desired players.
 With the kind of money involved in the league, it is hard to ignore the financial aspect of the game.
 In terms of the valuation, the IPL brand value was calculated to be $4.7 billion, as per the reports of the leading valuation consultancy Brand Finance, in February 2022.
 The Indian Premier League has noticed a 7% increase in its valuation recently.

 According to BCCI, the 2015 IPL season contributed INR 1150 crores, which is close to $150 million to the GDP of the Indian Economy.
 The viewership of IPL 2021 reached the 367 million viewer mark and was watched for more than 188 billion minutes, which is 14% higher than the total watch time of IPL 2019.
 Therefore, IPL is as much about business as it is about cricket, glitz and showbiz.
 Here are 6 prominent ways in which the IPL franchises make money.